phultquist/imsa-grades/facebook.md

 # good afternoon 😏

-In collaboration with the Office Of Institutional Research, we're excited to introduce **IMSA Grades**, the all-in-one grade viewer tool put together by some members of the IMPACT team.
+In honor of school starting in a couple of days, we're really excited to introduce **IMSA Grades**, the all-in-one grade viewer tool put together by some members of the IMPACT team.
 Here, **you can view information about any class, as well as some demographic breakdowns**.
 You should really check it out!

 imsagrades.com